Widget Token

 401 Unauthorized with missing header | X-Widget-Token missing | The widget adds it automatically; check data-token is present |

-401 Unauthorized with token | Invalid signature or token tampered | Mint a new token from your server |
+401 Unauthorized with token | Invalid signature or token tampered | Sign again (or regenerate from the Dashboard) |

-401 Unauthorized after 24 h | Token expired | Call the issue endpoint again |
+401 Unauthorized after 24 h | Token expired | Sign again |

-403 Forbidden with origin mismatch | Browser calls from a domain that does not match shop.url nor app.widget.allowed-origins | Add the domain to the shop or verify it |
+403 Forbidden with origin mismatch | The browser calls from a domain that does not match shop.url nor the trusted-domain list | Edit shop.url in the Dashboard or ask support to whitelist the domain |

 Best practices